Jeswang/leetcode/README.md

 ## Feature
 - Debug with Xcode
 - Easy to initialize your own empty project
+	- Runing the following command:

 	```
 	python get-data.py
 	```

+	- Replace files in scr/problems with new generated files

 ## Contacts
 [jeswang's blog](blog.jeswang.org)